EnTeQuAk/bilor/README.md

 Though Logstash makes more sense once you're trying to centralize logging for all applications e.g also nginx, PostgreSQL and other apps you're using to provide your service.

+Generally, if you have a huge infrastructure consider those alternatives:

+* Logstash, ElasticSearch, Kibana with message routing via RabbitMQ (Good tutorial: https://www.digitalocean.com/community/tutorials/how-to-use-logstash-and-kibana-to-centralize-and-visualize-logs-on-ubuntu-14-04)
+* Sentry and Raven.
+They are quite simple, they work and have good active development.

 Resources / Ideas
 =================